n-r-w/knowledgegraph-mcp/README.md

 [![MseeP.ai Security Assessment Badge](https://mseep.net/pr/n-r-w-knowledgegraph-mcp-badge.png)](https://mseep.ai/app/n-r-w-knowledgegraph-mcp)

+# WARNING
+I've become disillusioned with automated context management tools like this, as it's nearly impossible to control.
+After a while, I always have to manually clean up the mess or correct inappropriate LLM notes.
+Instead, I created a tool that gives the LLM agent access to dynamically loaded context.
+However, the context itself is user-created: https://github.com/n-r-w/agent-standards-mcp

 # KnowledgeGraph MCP Server

 A simple way to give LLMs persistent memory across conversations.
 This server lets Claude or vscode remember information about you, your projects, and your preferences using a knowledge graph.